GenerGener/Candida_auris/README.md

 the Comparative Genome Viewer (CGV) (https://ncbi.nlm.nih.gov/genome/cgv).
 CGV was developed as part of the NIH Comparative \
 Genomics Resource (CGR), a National Library of Medicine project to establish an ecosystem to facilitate reliable comparative \
 genomics analyses for all eukaryotic organisms.

+# Acknowledgements

+**Funding:** \
+This work was supported by Cooperative Agreement Number NU60OE000104-02 funded by the Centers for Disease Control \
+and Prevention through the Association of Public Health Laboratories, and US CDC Epidemiology and Laboratory Capacity (ELC) \
+for Infectious Diseases grant (6 NU50CK000498) to Los Angeles County.
+Its contents are solely the responsibility of the \
+authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the \
+Association of Public Health Laboratories.

+**Conflicts of interest statement:** \
+ARG received poster bursaries from Oxford Nanopore Technologies (UK) in 2019.
+ARG is on the editorial board of *AIDS*.